rlpatt/COVID-19-and-Climate-Change/README.md

 ## Setting up in R

 After cloning the repository, open the "setup.r" file and run this file.
+You should not need to make any edits for this file to run successfully.
 This file will do a number of things:

 * Load any required packages
 * Set up the working directory on your machine